addnorth/material-configs/docs/setup.md

-# Setup Guide for Material Experts
+# Setup Guide for Contributers

-This guide will help you set up the material configuration system on your computer, even if you're not a developer.
+This guide will help you set up the material configs system on your computer, even if you're not a developer.

 ## Prerequisites